 (4 Minute Read)

-San Diego Gas & Electric (SDG&E) recently announced a major change to its time‑of‑use electricity rates—and for many homeowners, this could unlock new opportunities to lower monthly energy costs.
+San Diego Gas & Electric (SDG&E) just announced a significant change to its time‑of‑use rates — and for many homeowners, it creates new, practical ways to lower monthly energy bills.

-Starting May 1, SDG&E is expanding its lowest‑priced electricity period, known as “super off‑peak,” to include weekday daytime hours from 10:00 a.m. to 2:00 p.m., year‑round.
-Previously, these lower rates were only available during the spring months.
+Starting April 1, SDG&E expanded its lowest‑priced electricity period, called “super off‑peak,” to include weekday daytime hours from 10:00 a.m. to 2:00 p.m., year‑round.
+Until now, those cheaper rates only applied in the spring.

-So what does this change actually mean for your home, and how can you take advantage of it?
-Let’s break it down.
+So what does this change mean for your home, and how can you make it work for you?
+Let’s break it down — especially why installing a home battery is becoming more and more important with these changes.

 What Are Super Off‑Peak Hours?

-If you’re on an SDG&E time‑of‑use plan, the price you pay for electricity changes depending on the time of day.
+If you’re on an SDG&E time‑of‑use plan, the amount you pay for electricity depends on the time of day.

 - Peak hours (typically 4–9 p.m.) are the most expensive